 As a new or continuing member in our plan, you may be taking drugs that are not on our formulary.
 Or, you may be taking a drug that is on our formulary but your ability to get it is limited.
 For example, you may need a prior authorization from us before you can fill your prescription.

-You should talk to your doctor to decide if you should switch to an appropriate drug that we cover or request a formulary exception so that we will cover the drug you take.
-While you talk to your doctor to determine the right course of action for you, we may cover your drug in certain cases during the first 90 days you are a member of our plan.
+You should talk to your doctor to decide if you should switch to a drug on the formulary that we cover or request a formulary exception so that we will cover the drug you take.
+While you talk to your doctor to determine the right course of action for you, we may cover your drug in certain cases during the first 90 days you are a new member on.